 FloSports was founded in 2006, and added FloBikes with cycling coverage in 2017.
 There are currently about 300 employees working at FloSports across 25+ sports, with nearly 400,000 subscribers.
 Dille served as the SME (subject matter expert) for cycling inside the parent FloSports organization, curating and creating cycling content, writing, and occasionally appearing on-camera.

 Like GCN's Race Pass or NBC Sports Gold Cycling, FloBikes/FloSports content is not tied to a cable to satellite subscription, perfect for "cord-cutters" who no longer pay for traditional TV subscription packages (see my separate review of GNC Race Pass.)

 Despite the challenges posed by the COVID-19 pandemic, including outright race cancellations and rescheduling to later in the season, FloSports appears to be thriving; growing year-over-year subscribers on their FloBikes platform by over 122% in 2020.

-Let's take a look at what's on the FloBikes streaming calendar for the remainder of 2020, and looking ahead in 2021.
+Let's take a look at what's on the FloBikes streaming calendar for the remainder of 2021: